Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 9

 As we are originally from the MetroWest of Boston, we love venturing out this way!
-Surely there are many homes in Wellesley and Needham that are just gorgeously decorated this time of year, but if you go a little bit farther there’s some interesting sights.
+Surely there are many homes in Wellesley (check out Lowell Road and the streets off of Cliff Road) and Needham (where you can check out Arch Street, Fox Hill) that are just gorgeously decorated this time of year, but if you go a little bit farther there’s some interesting sights.
 The Fatima Shrine in Holliston, MA has gorgeous lights and music as well!

 **Set your GPS: Check out Kathryn Drive in Ashland, MA and also Regal Street in nearby Holliston, MA.